harshitjain9/CS201_Group_Project/README.md

 Java Implementations of Unsorted List (Brute Force), Unbalanced KD Tree, Balanced KD Tree- Recursive Partioning, Balanced KD Tree- Presorting, and Vantage Point Trees to find the businesses within a cutoff distance in **both** dimensions of the xy plane from an input coordinate.

-To run the program, follow these instructions:
+a) To run the program, follow these instructions:

 1. Place `yelp_academic_dataset_business.json` in `/CS201_Group_Project`.